cksystemsteaching/selfie/README.md

 > Procedure mark

 The memory for saving the values of `ra` and `s0` on the call stack is called *procedure mark*.
 The purpose of the frame pointer `s0` is to address the memory allocated for formal parameters and local variables on the call stack.
 The layout is such that memory for formal parameters has positive offsets relative to `s0` and is located above the procedure mark, and memory for local variables has negative offsets and is located below the procedure mark, as we see below.

-According to the assertions, the values of `s0` and `sp` are the same when executing the code in between prologue and epilogue.
-Thus, in principle, we could just use `sp` instead of `s0`.
-However, this only works as long as the amount of memory allocated for formal parameters and local variables is known at compile time which is the case when compiling C\* but not C and its derivates.
-We just mimic what production compilers do.
+Here is yet another invariant on procedure bodies: the value of the frame pointer `s0` does not change during execution of the code in between prologue and epilogue.
+That invariant allows us to address the memory for formal parameters and local variables relative to `s0`.
+While the value of `s0` does not change, the value of the stack pointer `sp` may change and can thus not be used instead of `s0`, at least not easily.
+The value of `sp` changes when executing code that prepares the call stack for procedure calls, as we see next.

 > Call frame